 Exactly.

-It's um it's these amazing times we're living.
+It's these amazing times we're living.

-Sad on the one hand, but it also this is a country that is worth fighting for.
+Sad on the one hand, but it also, this is a country that is worth fighting for.

 You know why?